Clintonnick3/Customer_Conversion_prediction_with-imbalance-data/README.md

 + Data was fitted in Logistic regression.
 The AUROC score was good.
 But the domain side of the data needed a decent F1 score to build a reliable model.

 + Feature importances were analysed for Decision Tree and XG-Boost classifiers.

+# **About This Project**

+1 Encoding, We  have used Label encoding for ['Job','education_qual','marital'] and one hot encoding for ['call_type','mon','prev_outcome'].

+2 Models we used is Linear regression, Decision Tree classifier, K-Nearest Neighbours, XG-Boost and Random forest.

+3 Feature importance, used for Decision Tree Classifier and XG-Boost, we can see that most important feature for Decision tree classifier is Dur(duration) and call_type_unknown for XG-Boost classifier

+4 The model with Best value of f1_score is XG-Boost with a value of 0.58.

+# **Results**

++ Logistic Regression classification F1_score is 0.48

++ Decision tree classification F1_score is 0.54

++ K-Nearest Neighbour classification F1_score is 0.37

++ XG-Boost classification F1_score is 0.58

++ Random forest classification F1_Score is 0.56

+Hence XG-Boost is giving the good F1_Score of 0.58 Based on the results, we can see that the XG-Boost algorithm had the highest overall performance with an accuracy of 0.99 and an F1 score of 0.58.

+# **Conclusion**

+In conclusion, this project demonstrated how a classification model can be built to predict customer conversion for insurance.
+The data was cleaned, preprocessed, and visualized to gain insights into the data.
+Different algorithms were used to build the model, and XG-Boost classifier performed the best.
+The feature importance analysis provided valuable insights into the important features in predicting customer conversion.
+This model can be used by insurance companies to target potential customers who are likely to subscribe to their services.

+# **Future Work**

+In the future, the model can be further improved by using more advanced techniques such as hyperparameter tuning and ensemble methods.
+Additionally, new features can be added to the data to improve the performance of the model.
+The model can also be deployed as a web application to make it easily accessible to users.